boldbi/bold-bi-docs/docs/faq/how-to-configure-the-bold-bi-with-reverse-proxy-server-the-dmz-in-windows.md

 ## Follow the given steps to configure the Bold BI with a reverse proxy server in the DMZ in the windows server.

-1. You need to  [Install](/deploying-bold-bi/deploying-in-windows/installation-and-deployment/) the Bold BI in the windows server, and after finishing the [Application Setup](/application-startup/) create a [dashboard](/getting-started/creating-dashboard/).
+1. You need to  [Install](/deploying-bold-bi/deploying-in-windows/installation-and-deployment/)  Bold BI on the windows server.
+After completing the [Application Setup](/application-startup/) create a [dashboard](/getting-started/creating-dashboard/).

-2. Then need to [Change the binding](/faq/how-to-change-binding-in-bold-bi-embedded/) from localhost to IP address as shown below.
+2. Then, you need to [Change the binding](/faq/how-to-change-binding-in-bold-bi-embedded/) from localhost to the IP address as shown below.

        ![Change Bindings](/static/assets/faq/images/change-binding.png)

-3. Need to proxy pass the Boldbi server to the reverse proxy server.
-Here you are considering the Nginx as a reverse proxy server.
-Follow the given steps to proxy pass the Bold BI to the Nginx server.
+3. You need to configure the reverse proxy server to proxy pass the Bold BI server.
+In this case, you are using Nginx as the reverse proxy server.
+Follow the provided steps to set up the proxy pass from Bold BI to the Nginx server.

     1. Install [Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-centos-8).